djones36/Sprint-Challenge-React-Wars/Answers.md

-1. What does it mean to think in react?
+2. What does it mean to think in react?

+To think in react is to breakdown down a large complex design into smaller components that each do a certain function but require eachother to fully function.
+Like the gears in a clock.
+It is to think in the abstract with logic.

-1. Describe state.
+3. Describe state.

+State is the current data in an application, when the data changes in the applications the site reloads.

-1. Describe props.
+4. Describe props.

-Props is the concapet of passing data between components.
+Props is the concept of passing data between components.

-1. What are side effects, and how do you sync effects in a React component to state or prop changes?
+5. What are side effects, and how do you sync effects in a React component to state or prop changes?